Can Global Ecommerce Cash in on the Singles Day Goldmine?

 Traffic Hijackers Look to Crash the Singles Day Party

-While brands and online retailers invest resources into building targeted promotions to attract and convert shoppers, traffic hijackers place ad injections directly into consumer visitor sessions in order to siphon off traffic to competing promotions, thereby diverting online shoppers to rival brands and sites.
+While brands and online retailers invest resources into building targeted sales promotion strategies to attract and convert shoppers, traffic hijackers place ad injections directly into consumer visitor sessions in order to siphon off traffic to competing promotions, thereby diverting online shoppers to rival brands and sites.
 The widespread problem of Customer Journey Hijacking cuts into conversion rates and revenue for enterprises year-round, affecting on average 20% of all site visitors.
 With such a high percentage of visitors impacted by ad injections, these disruptions are especially costly during peak eCommerce holidays like Singles Day that yield big increases in online traffic.

 Unauthorized ad injections are bundled with free desktop software, browser extensions, and apps downloaded by consumers, thereby boosting traffic hijackers’ ad revenue and conversions.
 In general, hijacked visitors are more engaged online and more likely to unwittingly download free software embedded with ad injections, making them a lucrative target for traffic hijackers.